 - The anti-CSRF token should be a cryptographically random value of significant length

-- The anti-CSRF token is added as a hidden field for forms, or within URLs (only necessary if GET requests cause state changes, that is, GET requests are not idempotent)
+- The anti-CSRF token can be added as a hidden field for forms or within URLs (only necessary if GET requests cause state changes, that is, GET requests are not idempotent)

-The same-site Cookie attribute is a new attribute that can be set on Cookies to instruct the browser to disable third-party usage for specific Cookies.
+SameSite cookie attribute is a new attribute that can be set on cookies to instruct the browser to disable third-party usage for specific cookies.
+The

-The same-site attribute is set by the server when setting the Cookie, and requests the browser to only send the cookie in a first-party context, therefore, the request has to originate from the same origin – requests made by third-party sites will not include the same-site Cookie.
-This effectively eliminates Cross-site Request Forgery (CSRF) without the use of synchronizer tokens.
-Unfortunately, this method of CSRF is only effective in some modern browsers.
+SameSite attribute is set by the server when setting the cookie and requests the browser to only send the cookie in a first-party context.
+Therefore, the request has to originate from the same origin – requests made by third-party sites will not include the